 However, Riverside has experienced immense change and growth over the past half-century, which has led to a reduction of the citrus trees and groves that helped build Riverside so many decades ago.

-The California Citrus State Historic Park is an important reminder of Riverside’s roots, and its 300 acres help tell the story of the citrus industry and how it influenced the development of the region.
+The California Citrus State Historic Park is an important reminder of Riverside’s roots, and its 300 acres help tells the story of the citrus industry and how it influenced the development of the region.
 You’ll want to set aside at least a few hours to explore this park and outdoor museum.

 Entrance to this open-air museum and visitor center is free, and parking is an affordable $5 per car.
 You can join a guided tour of the park, where you’ll learn about the history of the citrus industry and learn about horticulture and citrus groves.